KDE/digikam-doc/main_window/image_view.rst

 The content of the Tool Tips can be configured in :menuselection:`Settings --> Configure digiKam...` from the **Tool Tip** dialog page.

-As an alternative you can display the photographs in a table view by hitting the **Table** button on the Main Toolbar or by selecting :menuselection:`View --> Table` menu from the menu bar.
+As an alternative you can display the photographs in a table view by hitting the **Table** button on the Main Toolbar or by selecting the :menuselection:`View --> Table` item from the menu bar.
 This allows you to see a lot of photographs at the same time.
 Click with the left mouse button on the column headers to sort the table.
 Right click on a header to add or remove columns.
 (Tip: Using right click to remove the thumbnail column will make the list far more compact.)
 Clicking with the left mouse button on a line in the table will open the preview of that photograph.

 .. figure:: images/mainwindow_table_view.webp
     :alt: